 Variable-rate mortgages typically gain popularity as home prices increase because the initial monthly payment is lower than a fixed-rate mortgage.
 As a result, homeowners can purchase a more expensive home with a variable-rate mortgage.

-Advantages of an adjustable-rate mortgage over a fixed-rate mortgage include:
+So what are the advantages of an adjustable-rate mortgage versus a fixed-rate mortgage?
+These may include:

 - Homebuyers can more easily qualify for a variable-rate mortgage because the initial monthly payment is lower.